Mapogo lion coalition: Rise of the Mapogo coalition

-The Mapogos first pride clash was in 2006.
-The Mapogo lions entered the northern Sabi Sand, which was ruled by four dominant males.
-Immediately upon arrival, the Mapogos managed to kill one of the males, and the remaining three were driven off.
-With the Ottawa pride's male lion driven off, three lionesses and 11 cubs remained.
-The six Mapogos quickly found and killed all 11 Ottawa cubs, with reports of Mr. T even eating some of the cubs, despite cannibalistic behavior in lions being uncommon.
+The Mapogos took over their first territory in 2006.
+They entered the northern Sabi Sand, dominated by four male lions, one of which was immediately killed by the Mapogos.
+The remaining three males were then driven off.

+With the Ottawa males gone, the Mapogos quickly found and killed all eleven of their cubs in order to mate with the three resident lionesses.
+Mr. T was reported to have eaten some of the cubs, despite cannibalistic behavior in lions being uncommon.

-With all competition eliminated, the Mapogos had successfully controlled eight prides.
-They were the dominant male coalition of Sabi Sand and killed more than 100 lions from the neighbouring prides during their rule.
+During their reign, the Mapogos took control of eight prides and became the dominant male coalition of the Sabi Sand, having reportedly killed over a hundred lions from neighboring prides.

 Split in the coalition

-The coalition ruled a large territory, however their internal functions were bumpy and riddled with internal competition and rivalry.
-Many fights were observed between them, particularly with Mr. T, Kinky Tail and Makulu, both of whom had something of a large inter-rivalry.
-This rivalry escalated into a heavy fight between Mr. T and Makulu where Makulu was able to bite through one of Mr. T's paws and win the fight.
-This fight may have caused or drastically accelerated the split but in reality Mr T & Kinky Tail wanted their own lineage.
-In 2008, soon after the fight and for the first time ever recorded, the coalition split into 2 smaller coalitions with Kinky Tail and Mr. T moving out to the coalition's eastern territory and Makulu, Scar, Rasta and Pretty Boy staying in the west.
+Despite their large territory, the coalition was riddled with internal competition and rivalry, mainly between Mr. T, assisted by Kinky Tail, and Makulu.

+Eventually, a heavy fight insued between Mr. T and Makulu, with the latter emerging victorious after managing to bite through one of Mr. T's paws.
+Soon after that fight, the coalition split into two smaller coalitions, with Mr. T and Kinky Tail moving to the eastern section of the territory and Makulu, Rasta, Dreadlocks and Pretty Boy remaining in the western section.

-There was an overlap region among the two territories, and the two coalitions occasionally met up especially Rasta and his twin Pretty Boy; however, it was clear that the two coalitions had very distinct regions and most likely wouldn't reform in the foreseeable future.
-However, Mr. T and Kinky Tail controlled their territory in a way that helped protect their brothers in the west.
-The only way to reach the western Mapogos was from the east, which Mr. T and Kinky Tail regularly patrolled.
+While it was clear that the two coalitions had very distinct regions and most likely wouldn't reform in the foreseeable future, Mr. T and Kinky Tail controlled their territory in a way that helped protect their brothers in the west, as the only way to reach the western Mapogos was from the east, which Mr. T and Kinky Tail regularly patrolled.